morinlab/lymphopedia/STAT6.md

 ## STAT6 Hotspots

 Recurrent mutations at the D419 amino acid residue are a common feature in DLBCL, specifically affecting the germinal center B (GCB) cell subtype.
-These mutations lead to the activation of the JAK/STAT signaling pathway, contributing to lymphomagenesis (Morin et al., 2015).
+These mutations lead to the activation of the JAK/STAT signaling pathway, contributing to lymphomagenesis <sup>[@morinGeneticLandscapesRelapsed2016]</sup>.

 | Chromosome |Coordinate (hg19) | ref>alt | HGVSp |
  | :---:| :---: | :--: | :---: |